-The first church to be built right on the York Minster site was just a

-    wooden church that was quite small.
-It was built in the 17th century

-    specifically for the Anglo-Saxon baptism of King Edwin, the king of

-    Northumbria.
-The wooden structure was then turned into a stone structure

-    which was then destroyed due to a fire that occurred in 1069.
+The first church to be built on the site of the York Minster wasn’t the York Minster building we know today, and instead was a small wooden church, designed specifically for the Anglo-Saxon baptism of King Edwin, the king of Northumbria.
+The wooden structure of the church was then replaced by stone, but the building was destroyed in its entirety in a fire in 1069.

 Years later, and the Normans then built what was to become the base of what is now York Minster.
 This building work began in 1080, and took twenty years to be completed, finishing in 1100.
 Although it was a very large cathedral already, the Minster was expanded over the following decades by then-Archbishop Walter Gray, before becoming “complete” with the nave, the Quire, the Lady Chapel, the north transept and south transept in 1472.

 Another historic building in York with a stunning roof is Clifford’s Tower.
 The Tower has a stone structure which is situated on the top of a high mound in York and has been used as a Royal Mint and as a prison, with various other uses in between.